Make a tax-deductible donation to the Lifeline for Vets to help struggling Veterans!

 We've assisted over 450,000 Veterans since 1985, and the phones are still ringing.
 The emails are still coming in.
 We're here in the trenches helping Vets get past their struggles so they can get on with their lives.

-- Suicidal Veterans on the edge who call us as a final cry for help.
+- Veterans on the edge of PTSD related suicides who call our toll free/live voice Hotline as a final cry for help.

 Your donation will help save a life.
 It enables the equipment, counselors, training, and programs to help veterans on the brink.